Broadband Spatio-Spectral Mode Conversion via Four-Wave Mixing: Data and materials availability

 \section{Data and materials availability}

-All of the data that support the findings of this study are reported in the main text and Supplementary Materials.
+All of the data that support the findings of this study are reported in the main text and appendices.
 Source data are available from the corresponding authors on reasonable request.